peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 * * *

-In one of my last [blog posts](https://6zvwc-sqaaa-aaaal-aalma-cai.raw.ic0.app/d/call-internet-computer-canister-smart-contracts-in-nodejs) I shared a solution to query smart contracts on [Internet Computer](https://smartcontracts.org/) in a NodeJS context.
+In one of my last [blog posts](https://6zvwc-sqaaa-aaaal-aalma-cai.raw.ic0.app/d/call-internet-computer-canister-smart-contracts-in-nodejs), I shared a solution to query smart contracts on [Internet Computer](https://smartcontracts.org/) in a NodeJS context.

-This article was the first of a series that will display the various scripts I have developed for new project [Papyrs](https://papy.rs) - an open-source, privacy-first, decentralized blogging platform that lives 100% on chain.
+That article was the first of a series that will display the various scripts I have developed for new project called [Papyrs](https://papy.rs) - an open-source, privacy-first, decentralized blogging platform that lives 100% on chain.

-I notably plan to share how I query remaining cycles and update the code of my users' canisters.

-However, it might be a good idea for me to share first the basis of the architecture - i.e. to demonstrate the code which allow a program to dynamically create canisters.
+I plan to share how I query remaining cycles and update the code of my users’ canisters.
+But first I’m going to share the basis of the architecture — i.e., to demonstrate the code that allows a program to dynamically create canisters.

 * * *

 ## Architecture

-Unlike web2 projects which centralize the data of the users in a single - or distributed - database, I adopted a more futuristic approach for the data persistence of Papyrs.
+Unlike web2 projects that centralize user data in a single — or distributed — database, I adopted a more futuristic approach for the data persistence of Papyrs.

-A main actor acts as a a manager that — on the fly, upon object creation — generates a decentralized secure simple key-value database-like for each single data persistence of each user.
+A main actor acts as a a manager that — on the fly, upon object creation — generates a decentralized, secure simple key-value database-like for each single data persistence of each user.

 ![manager-buckets.png](https://6zvwc-sqaaa-aaaal-aalma-cai.raw.ic0.app/images/manager-buckets.png?token=CS-cusHrUKnmwvP6TDNpy)